windshg/IVEngine/README.md

 ```

 ##Sumup
-The project is designed to implement a Spring-like framework in Objective-C on purpose to provide a solution to manage components in enterprise application, especially huge application with so mush business logic.
-Somehow it's not designed for view-based application actually.
-If you are interested enough to want to have a test.
+The project is designed to implement a Spring-like framework in Objective-C on purpose to provide a solution to manage components in enterprise application, especially huge application with so much business logic.
+It makes good use of the powerful capability of XML and somehow it's not designed for view-based application actually.
+If you are interested enough to have a test.
 Please refer to the IVEngineDemo Project and enjoy the beauty of coding.